Sigmadex/sSDEX-Claim/README.md

 |> 10 < 100 |5000|
 |> 100 |12,500|

-3. User confirms with metamask the amount claimable, bot collects a small fixed amount for gas
+3. User confirms with metamask the amount claimable, user pays the gas fees

 ### User already made a claim